bliiir/dotfiles/README.md

 ## Notes
-I am currently using vim-plug to manage plugins
+I am currently using vim-plug[4] to manage plugins

-These are the plugins I have installed: supertab
+These are the plugins I have installed:

 ### Plugins for vim
 | Plugin | Description | vim-plug command |